JThomas404/cloudforgex/docs/architecture.md

     class GitHub,GHActions,Terraform pipeline
 ```

-The architecture diagram illustrates the serverless design of CloudForgeX using AWS Architecture Icons.
-The system is organized into logical layers:
+The architecture diagram illustrates the serverless design of CloudForgeX.
+The system is organised into logical layers:

 - **User Layer**: End users accessing the portfolio website through web browsers
 - **AWS Global**: CloudFront, Route 53, and ACM for global content delivery and security
-- **AWS Region (eu-west-2)**: Regional services organized by availability zones and VPC structure
+- **AWS Region (us-east-1)**: Regional services organised by availability zones and VPC structure
   - **VPC with Public/Private Subnets**: API Gateway in public subnets, Lambda functions in private subnets
   - **AWS Services**: S3 for static website and certificates, DynamoDB for data storage, Bedrock for AI capabilities
   - **Monitoring & Management**: CloudWatch, SSM Parameter Store, and IAM for security and monitoring